Lambda Pi Eta (LPH)

 Application for Membership

-Any Communication major who meet the criteria listed below can become a member.
+Any Communication major who meets the criteria listed below can become a member.

 Membership cost is a one time fee of $50.00, which pays for membership certificate, pin, and honor cords.